 Don’t enrich soil that is already very rich

 Avoid having excess nitrogen-rich fertilizer in the soil, it will develop diseases and attract pests.
-Proper fertilizing is to add compost, and repeat every 2-3 years if the soil base is poor to begin with.
+Proper fertilizing means adding compost, something you should repeat every 2-3 years if the soil base is poor to begin with.
 Don’t add anything to rich soil.

 Always mulch the base of your rose trees with dead leaves or very dry shredded branches.
 This mulch, as it decomposes slowly, will be enough to feed your plants.
-Plant perennials at their base: nepetas, lady’s mantle or perennial geraniums… to attract beneficial insects that will feast on your aphids!
+Plant perennials at their base: nepeta, lady’s mantle or perennial geranium… to attract beneficial insects that will feast on your aphids!